 - Individuals from outside of UW-Madison may log on to a session only if invited by a UW-Madison user.

 If you’re new to Blackboard Collaborate, it may be helpful to check out this feature comparison of web conferencing tools.
-If you’re an instructor using Collaborate from within your Canvas course, go to your course, then refer to the Learn@UW-Madison Knowledgebase for helpful information on how to get started.
+If you’re an instructor using Collaborate from within your Canvas course, you will find “BBCollaborate Ultra” on the side navigation bar, but will need to add “BBCollaborate Original” to the sidebar if you wanted to use the non-Ultra version in your course.
+For information on adding Blackboard Collaborate and more information on using the tools in Canvas, refer to the Learn@UW-Madison Knowledgebase for helpful information on how to get started.

 - Share live and recorded audio/video meetings, lectures, training sessions, and any other events easily via the web

 - Whiteboard and interactive polling